Not Covered

 If the service is on Medicare’s covered preventive services list and you received it within the allowed schedule, this denial is very likely a billing or coding error.
 These errors are among the most fixable in Medicare billing.

-Research has found that up to 18% of denied colonoscopy claims involve missing or incorrect modifiers.
+Missing or incorrect modifiers on screening colonoscopies are a leading, well-documented cause of these denials.
 In most cases, the provider’s billing office can correct the coding and resubmit the claim without you needing to file a formal appeal.

 If the provider won’t correct the bill, you have the right to file a formal appeal.